Tennis-Rublev battles back to beat Fucsovics and reach quarter-finals | Sports-Games

 Tennis-Rublev battles back to beat Fucsovics and reach quarter-finals

+Both recovered from two sets down to win their opening matches here.
+"It's funny.
+Both of us had tough, tough week in Hamburg, tough final.
+Then both of us was down in the first round two sets to love here," Rublev told reporters.

-Rublev, who will take on Greek Stefanos Tsitsipas for a place in the last four, is one of the form players of the year and his win was his 29th in 35 Tour-level matches.
-Fucsovics was trying to become the first Hungarian man to reach a Grand Slam quarter-final for 39 years and will rue a missed opportunity.
+"Now we are here and we're going to play each other in quarters.
+It's like a nice story.
+I hope it's going to be interesting."
+The experienced Fucsovics was trying to become the first Hungarian man to reach a Grand Slam quarter-final for 39 years and will rue a missed opportunity.

 - READ MORE ON: